sdgilley/rebrand/README.md

 <details>
 <summary><h2>How It Works</h2></summary>

+## Edit patterns

+The scripts use CSV configuration files in the `patterns/` folder:

+- `never.csv` - Terms that should never be changed
+- `always.csv` - Terms that are always replaced
+- `first_mention.csv` - First mention differentiation rules (term,first_replace,subsequent_replace)
+- `cleanup.csv` - Final cleanup replacements applied last.
+Add bookmark replacements in here as well as common misspelling or punctuation you want to fix.
+- `skip_folders.csv` - Folder names to skip during directory traversal (used by `rebrand-md.py` and `rebrand-yml.py`, but NOT by `fix-bookmarks.py`)

+⚠️ When you modify either `first_mention.sv` or `always.csv` - run `generate_article_cleanup.py` afterwards to take care of variations of AN Azure XXX that should now ready A XXX.
+These will be added to the `cleanup.csv` file.
+> ⚠️⚠️Make sure you REVIEW the new `cleanup.csv file` to verify that the new replacements are correct.
 ### Markdown Files (`rebrand-md.py`)

 This script implements replacement logic for `.md` files with **first mention differentiation**: